-Within the framework of the Private Placement, the Company agreed with the Underwriters to enter into a standstill undertaking for a period ending 180 days from the date of settlement of the Private Placement, i.e. 10 March 2022.
-During this period, the Company will not, and will procure that none of its affiliates will, without the Underwriters' prior written consent:
+Within the framework of the Private Placement, the Company agreed with the Underwriters to enter into a standstill undertaking for a period ending 180 days from the date of settlement of the Private Placement, i.e. 27 April 2023.
+During this period, the Company will not, and will procure that none of its affiliates will, directly or indirectly, without the Underwriters' prior written consent:

-- (a) issue, offer, sell, contract to sell or otherwise transfer, (attempt to) dispose of, lend, or solicit any offer to buy (or publicly announce such action), directly or indirectly, any Shares or securities of the Company that are substantially similar to Shares, including but not limited to any securities that are convertible into or exchangeable for, or that represent the right to receive, shares or any such substantially similar securities, - (b) grant or issue any options, warrants, convertible securities, other guaranty, or other rights to subscribe for or purchase shares in the Company, or enter into any swap, hedge or other arrangement pursuant to which the economic consequences of its ownership of Shares in the Company is transferred to any other person or entity, in whole or in part, whether any such transaction is to be settled by delivery of Shares or such other securities, or cash or otherwise, or - (c) submit to its shareholders or any other body a proposal to effect any of the foregoing.
+- (a) issue, offer, sell, contract to sell or otherwise transfer, (attempt to) dispose of, lend, or solicit any offer to buy (or publicly announce such action), directly or indirectly, any Shares or securities of the Company that are substantially similar to Shares, including but not limited to any securities that are convertible into or exchangeable for, or that represent the right to receive, shares or any such substantially similar securities, - (b) grant or issue any options, subscription rights, convertible or exchangeable securities, other guaranty, or other rights to subscribe for or purchase shares in the Company, or enter into any swap, hedge or other arrangement pursuant to which the economic consequences of its ownership of Shares in the Company are transferred to any other person or entity, in whole or in part, whether any such transaction is to be settled by delivery of Shares or such other securities, or cash or otherwise, or - (c) submit to its shareholders or any other body a proposal to effect any of the foregoing.

-The foregoing undertaking does not apply in relation to: (i) the issue of the New Shares pursuant to the Underwriting Agreement; (ii) the issue of securities by the Company as part of mergers, acquisitions or other similar business transactions; (iii) the grant of subscription rights (warrants) or stock options to employees, consultants or directors of the Company and/or its subsidiaries or otherwise in the ordinary course of business; (iv) the issue of securities pursuant to the exercise or conversion of outstanding securities issued prior to 18 February 2022; (v) the issue of Shares or subscription rights pursuant to the terms of the Subordinated Loan Agreement entered into by the Company with PMV/z prior to 18 February 2022; (vi) the issue of shares or subscription rights pursuant to the terms of the agreements entered into with Bootstrap Europe S.C.SP ("Bootstrap"), or the Former Bootstrap Warrant (as defined below) or the renewal of the Former Bootstrap Warrant (which was approved by the extraordinary shareholders' meeting on 27 May 2022 as referred to below); and (vii) the issue of Shares, subscription rights or other securities exercisable, convertible or exchangeable for Shares (collectively the "Alternative Financing Securities") pursuant to alternative funding and/or additional funding obtained by the Company prior to or after 18 February 2022, provided that such Alternative Financing Securities will not exceed 7.5% of the Company's outstanding Shares after completion of the Private Placement.
+The foregoing undertaking does not apply in relation to: (i) the issue of the New Shares pursuant to the Underwriting Agreement; (ii) the issue of securities by the Company as part of mergers, acquisitions or other similar business transactions; (iii) the grant of subscription rights (warrants), stock options, share units or other share based incentives to employees, consultants, directors or other members of the personnel of the Company and/or its subsidiaries ("Share Based Incentive Plans"), or otherwise in the ordinary course of business, and the issuance of Shares pursuant to those Share Based Incentive Plans; (iv) the issue of securities pursuant to the exercise or conversion of outstanding securities issued prior to 21 March 2023; (v) the issue of Shares or subscription rights pursuant to the terms of the loan agreements entered into by the Company with PMV-Standaardleningen NV (formerly, PMV/z-Leningen NV) and the warrant and loan agreement entered into by the Company with Kreos Capital VI (UK) Limited and Kreos Limited Capital VII (UK) Limited prior to 21 March 2023; and (vi) the issue of Shares, subscription rights, or other securities exercisable, convertible or exchangeable for Shares (collectively the "Alternative Financing Securities") pursuant to alternative funding and/or additional funding obtained by the Company prior to or after 21 March 2023, provided that the gross proceeds from the issuance of such Alternative Funding Securities do not exceed an amount of EUR 20 million.